chenkham/Echofy-android/.github/ISSUE_TEMPLATE/bug-report-.md

 Paste logcat output here
 ```
 **How to capture logs:**
-- Use `adb logcat | grep -i opentune` for filtered logs
+- Use `adb logcat | grep -i Echofy` for filtered logs
 - Or use `adb logcat > logcat.txt` for full logs

 ## Additional Context